 Pistarckle Theater recognizes the great potential in the island’s cultural diversity, rich artistic heritage, and resident performers, and is determined to expand and engage a current talent base.
-To increase the quality of some productions, Pistarckle will look for professional directors from the mainland to lead production programming and to train artists by offering classes and workshops for teenagers.
+To increase the quality of some productions, Pistarckle will look for professional directors from the mainland to lead production programming and to train artists by offering classes and workshops for pre-teens and teenagers.

 Directors have been invited based on their career accomplishments, teaching experience, and expertise as artist/administrators.
-These qualities provide the theater and Virgin Islanders with leadership, resources, education and the creative dialogue.
-Pistarckle is determined to provide excellent training for future performing artists, create challenging productions to keep talented performers in residence, attract outside artists to engage and compliment the existing artist population, and always build a stronger audience.
+These qualities provide the theater and Virgin Islanders with leadership, resources, education and creative dialogue.
+Pistarckle is determined to provide excellent training for future performing artists, create challenging productions to keep talented performers in residence, attract outside artists to engage and compliment the existing artist population, and always to build a stronger audience.

 For Pistarckle Theater, all productions should serve several needs for the island’s community and artists.
 They ideally provide:

-Theater to an island population with limited access to the performing arts,
+- Theater to an island population with limited access to the performing arts.

-Educational and performance opportunities for young people,
+- Educational and performance opportunities for young people.

-Mentor relationships between local artists and professional actors, directors and technicians from the mainland,
+- Mentor relationships between local artists and professional actors, directors and technicians from the mainland.

-- Employment opportunities for local and mainland theater artists,
+- Employment opportunities for local and mainland theater artists.

-Additional revenue to the Tutu region of the island,
+- Additional revenue to the Tutu region of the island.

-A showcase for local artists,
+- A showcase for local artists.

-Quality professional productions and programming,
+- Quality professional productions and programming.